 Microsoft Edge has a background process which launches automatically either at Startup or when the system is idle and it continues to run even after closing the browser.
 Most of the time, this pre-loaded activity is useful as it minimizes the amount of time required to initiate the app by increasing its performance and responsiveness.
 Though it’s suitable for some situations, often it becomes annoying especially when you prefer an alternative browser for web surfing.
 Thankfully, there are several ways to Disable Microsoft Edge Automatically Running at Startup.
 In this context, we will chart out the most likely and infallible solutions to get rid of from this pre-loaded process.

-From last two decade, Internet Explorer was the default web browser of Windows operating system.
+For the last two decades, Internet Explorer was the default web browser of Windows operating system.
 But, it couldn’t get along with the amazing features of advanced web services.
 As a result, a substantial number of users switched to alternatives such as Chrome and Mozilla Firefox.
-To bring back those users, Microsoft includes compatible Edge browser in Windows 10 which is designed to make your OS more smoother and safer.
+To bring back those users, Microsoft includes compatible Edge browser in Windows 10 which is designed to make your OS smoother and safer.
+Related –

 3 Ways to Disable Microsoft Edge Automatically Running at Startup

 Here is How to Disable Microsoft Edge Automatically Running at Startup –

 Before starting, make sure you are logged in using admin authority, otherwise, the workarounds will not work properly.